-- There is a limitation of the cost of competitive technology for the production of biofuel.
+- There is a limitation of the cost in the competitive technology for the production of biofuel.

 - The utilization of hydrogen is quite difficult.

-- Hydrogen can easily escape from the atmosphere to space.
+- Hydrogen readily escapes from the atmosphere to space.

 Production of Biohydrogen

-- Through the fermentation process: It involves two methods namely photo fermentation and dark fermentation.
+- Production through fermentation: It involves two methods, namely photo fermentation and dark fermentation.

-- Through the photolysis: It also involves two methods namely direct photolysis and indirect photolysis.
+- Production through biophotolysis: It also involves two methods, namely direct and indirect photolysis.

-Biohydrogen can produce by the process of fermentation.
 The fermentation of Biohydrogen is carried out by the use of microorganisms like bacteria.
-The process is either carried out in the presence of light i.e. photo fermentation or in the absence of light i.e. dark fermentation.
+The process is either carried out in the presence of light, i.e. photo fermentation or in the absence of light, i.e. dark fermentation.

 This process makes the use of photosynthetic organisms and the additional light source.
-The organisms used in the photo fermentation carry out the process of photosynthesis by the use of photosystem-I only for the production of hydrogen.
-For the splitting of water, these organisms not only requires an additional light source but also utilize organic acids like acetic acid to generate hydrogen, by donating its electron.
+The organisms used in the photo fermentation carry out photosynthesis by using photosystem-I only for the production of hydrogen.
+For the splitting of water, these organisms require an additional light source and utilize organic acids like acetic acid to generate hydrogen by donating its electron.

-In photofermentation, we can see in the equation, there is no evolution of oxygen, therefore it is a type of anoxygenic photosynthesis.
+In the above equation, we can see that there is no evolution of oxygen or indicates the anoxygenic photosynthesis.

 It makes the use of solar light as a light source and photosynthetic algae to convert water into chemical energy or to produce hydrogen.

-Absorption of sunlight by the photosystem-II of algae leads to the oxidation of water into electron, proton and oxygen molecules.
+- Absorption of sunlight by the photosystem-II of algae leads to the oxidation of water into electrons, protons, and oxygen molecules.

-This process also refers as One stage photolysis, where hydrogen can be produced directly by the use of water, light energy and algae photosystem.
+This process is also called one stage photolysis, in which the hydrogen can be produced directly by the use of water, light energy and algae photosystem.